tapaswenipathak/linux-kernel-stats/README.md

 If the scripts (eg: python scripts) are dependent on any libraries or packages that are not installed in your system, make sure to install them using your package manager.
 Check the script file for any dependencies mentioned in the comments or documentation.

 ### Conclusion
-Thank you for considering contributing to our project!
-We appreciate your time and effort, and we look forward to working with you.
+Thank you for considering contributing to the project.
+Your time and effort are much appreciated, and the team looks forward to collaborating with you.

 ## Contact Us
 Feel free to connect with us for discussions regarding our findings.